zaoyang/30-days-of-vue/day-14/day-14.md

-# Vue Components - Local Registration, Data, and Single Root Template
+# Vue Components - Local Registration, Data, and Single Root Templates

+> Today, we'll cover some interesting points that govern the use of Vue components such as the ability to locally register components, the requirement to having the component `data` property always be a function, and the restriction to using a single root template.

 In the last couple of articles, we've been introduced to how Vue components help make our Vue applications more modular, taken a look at how props help pass data from parent to child components, and discussed how custom events can be used to facilitate communication from child components upwards to parent instances.